-Spanish households increased their spending on consumer goods by 5.1% in the second quarter of 2024
+Spanish households increased their spending on consumer goods by 4.5% in the third quarter of 2024

-The spending on consumer goods, durable goods, and home technology in Spain totaled 36,235 million euros in the second quarter of this year, a 5.1% increase compared to the same period in 2023.
+In the third quarter of this year, spending on consumer goods, durable goods, and home technology electronics in Spain totaled 37, 996 million euros, representing a 4.5% increase compared to the same period in 2023.

 FMCG: food prices continue to decline